xan1242/tagforcestring/README.md

 Example (Tag Force 1 Folder Repack): `TagForceString.exe -w1 TF1Script st01_t01_e e`

-The utility extracts the result into a UTF-16 (no BOM) text file which can be opened by any text editor that supports it, such as [Kate](https://kate-editor.org).
+The utility extracts the result into a UTF-16 text file which can be opened by any text editor that supports it, such as [Kate](https://kate-editor.org).
 You may only need to manually set the format to be specifically Unicode UTF-16 and not UCS-2.

 ## Tag Force 1 Folder Notes